 Your business is only as successful as the people behind the operation.
-That’s why you need to hire top employees in Chile quickly to get your subsidiary off the ground.
+That’s why you need to recruit and hire top employees in Chile quickly to get your subsidiary off the ground.
 It’s also necessary to meet every Chile employment compliance rule to ensure your business does not incur any hefty fines or get shut down.
 Here’s what you need to know about hiring employees in Chile.

 How to Hire Employees in Chile

 The process starts with setting up your subsidiary or working with a global PEO such as Globalization Partners to hire employees on your behalf.
 If you hire Chile employees on your own, you’ll first need to extend an offer letter that outlines whether you are offering a gross or net annual salary.
 Most salary negotiations are assumed to be in net monthly terms.

 Once you reach an agreement, it is best practice to draft a strong, written employment contract in the local language.
 You can outline the specifics of the employee’s compensation, benefits, and termination requirements.
 Compensation amounts should always be in pesos.

 Chile Employment Laws